Responses to the COVID-19 pandemic in April 2020: 28 April

 Egyptian President Abdel Fattah el-Sisi has renewed the country's national state of emergency by three months, citing health and security concerns.
-Egyptian has been in a state of emergency since the Palm Sunday church bombings in early April 2017.
+Egypt has been in a state of emergency since the Palm Sunday church bombings in early April 2017.

 The United Nations Human Rights Commissioner Michelle Bachelet has called for the lifting of sanctions on Sudan to ease pressure on the country's health system during the coronavirus pandemic.
 The United Nations High Commissioner for Refugees has announced that it needs US$89.4 million to support refugee aid programs for Yemenis and other refugees in the midst of the coronavirus pandemic.

 29 April

 Iranian President Hassan Rouhani has allowed the reopening of businesses despite the persistent coronavirus pandemic.

 The Emir of Qatar Tamim bin Hamad Al Thani has dispatched medical supplies to Iran and Algeria to aid their efforts to combat the coronavirus pandemic.

 The Tunisian Government has announced that it will ease lockdown restrictions to allow the reopening of the food, industry, construction and half the civil service sectors in early May.
 Clothing shops, shopping malls, and some public transportation will resume from 11 May.

-The Abu Dhabi airline Eithad has delayed the resumption of passenger flights from 16 May until 16 June.
+The Abu Dhabi airline Etihad has delayed the resumption of passenger flights from 16 May until 16 June.